2023 Solar Incentives Guide for Deer Park, TX - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-The term "solar incentives" generally refers to financial incentives designed to encourage people to use renewable energy by making solar panels more affordable.
-These incentives can include cash back, upfront discounts or monthly credits towards your utility bill.
-Some incentives are provided by the federal government, some by the state of Illinois and some by your specific utility company, county or municipality.
-Some solar incentives you might qualify for are:
+Solar incentives are designed to encourage people to switch to renewable energy by providing incentives meant to lower the financial burden of solar panel installation and use.
+Solar incentives might include cash back, upfront discounts or monthly credits towards your utility bill.
+Some incentives are offered by the federal government, some by the state of Texas and some by your specific utility company, county or municipality.
+Some broad categories of solar incentives include:

-- Net Metering: Net metering is an incentive you can get once your solar system is up and running.
-If you have a net metering agreement with your Deer Park utility company, the company will subtract the value of the excess energy produced by your solar system from your monthly utility bill.
-In some locations, this is a dollar-for-dollar credit, while in other areas you may make back a percentage of the value.
+- Net Metering: Net metering factors in after your solar system is up and running.
+If you have a net metering agreement in place with your Deer Park utility company, the company will subtract the value of the excess energy produced by your solar system from your utility bill each month.
+In some locations, this credit is dollar-for-dollar, while in others you may receive a refund equivalent to a percentage of the value.

-- Rebates: Solar rebates can be offered by your county or state, or by your local utility company.
-These rebates are essentially partial refunds that are applied after you purchase solar panels and before tax credits are calculated.
+- Rebates: Solar rebates may be offered by your local utility company, or by your state or county.
+These rebates work as cash back that is applied after your purchase of a solar system and before tax credits are calculated.

 Federal Solar Incentives

-The ITC can be applied to solar systems installed after January 1, 2006 on a primary or secondary residence in the United States that you own.
-Originally, the tax credit was for 30% of the total cost — for panels, labor, accessories and equipment — although that amount may range from 26-30%, depending on when your solar system was installed.
-There is no cap on the amount you can claim.
+The ITC can be applied to the total cost of installing solar panels, including the panels themselves as well as accessories, equipment and labor.
+You can claim this credit for panels installed after January 1, 2006 on a primary or secondary residence located in the United States that you own.
+Originally set at 30% of total costs, the credit has fluctuated over time, and you may qualify for different amounts depending on when your project was completed.
+There is no maximum amount you can claim.

 Click here to learn more about the new Inflation Reduction Act.
-Your local Deer Park solar panel company can answer any questions you have and explain how the new Clean Energy Credit may apply to you.
+The easiest way to understand how the new Clean Energy Credit might apply to you is to get in touch with your local Deer Park solar panel installers.

 State & Local Solar Incentives

 There are often also state solar incentives in addition to those provided by the federal government.
-Tax credits, rebates and more may be available at a more local level.
-These incentives might be offered by the Illinois government, or by your county or municipality.
-Some incentives may be available for a limited time, while others are ongoing.
+Rebates, tax credits and more can be offered at a more local level.
+The incentives — which may be handled by the state of Texas, or by your county or municipality — could be offered on an ongoing basis, or for only a limited time.

 Next Steps for Installing Solar in Deer Park